miykael/fmriflows/README.md

 # Thanks and Acknowledgment

 We would like to thank everybody who's developing code for [Nipype](https://github.com/nipy/nipype), [fmriprep](https://fmriprep.readthedocs.io/en/stable/), [Nilearn](https://github.com/nipy/nipype), [PyMVPA](http://www.pymvpa.org/) and many other related open-source toolboxes.
-We were able to integrate their knowledge, code and approaches in `fmriflows`, because their code is open.
+We were able to integrate their knowledge, code and approaches in `fMRIflows`, because their code is open.

-Thanks also to all the contributors, tester, bug reporter and feedback giver to `fmriflows`.
-And a special thanks to [Faruk](https://github.com/ofgulban) who created the great `fmriflows` logo.
+Thanks also to all the contributors, tester, bug reporter and feedback giver to `fMRIflows`.
+And a special thanks to [Faruk](https://github.com/ofgulban) who created the great `fMRIflows` logo.